NeilMatthewLua/ccapdev_zarap/README.md

 ![alt text][2.4]

-5. From the landing page, search for a restaurant in the search bar
+5. From the landing page, search for a restaurant in the search bar, then select that restaurant

 ![alt text][2.5]